Skip to content

 These environment variables will be available in your Next.js application through process.env.
 They can be set in your App Service or other deployment environments.
 Any feature that does not have an environment variable set to “1” will be turned off by default.

-Creating a feature schema with Yup and exporting the environment variables
+Creating a Feature Schema with Yup and Exporting the Environment Variables

 We will create a feature schema using Yup to validate the environment variables.
 You could also use Zod with its equivalent methods.
 This will make sure we don’t expose any other environment variables than the ones we want to use for feature flagging.